 The intake of alcoholic beverages caused an average of 85,000 deaths annually between 2013 and 2015 in the Americas, where per capita consumption is 25 percent higher than the world average, according to PAHO research.
 This study shows that the harmful consumption of alcoholic beverages in the Americas should be one of the highest public health priorities.

-Deaths due to alcohol consumption can be prevented and even have more years of life in spite of this disease, therefore, the importance of public health measures to reduce the consumption of alcoholic beverages was emphasized.
+Deaths due to alcohol consumption can be prevented and even have more years of life despite this disease, therefore, the importance of public health measures to reduce the consumption of alcoholic beverages was emphasized.
 The analysis of mortality data in 30 countries of the continent shows that, on average, 85,32 deaths were attributed to the consumption of alcoholic beverages, which corresponds to 1.4 percent:

 64.9 percent of those deaths were among people under 60 years of age and were mainly due to liver disease and neuropsychiatric disorders, such as alcohol dependence More men than women died from drinking alcoholic beverages, with men accounting for 83.1 percent of deaths attributable to alcohol consumption.
 The largest gender disparities were in El Salvador and Belize, while the gap was smallest in Canada and the United States.

 Meanwhile, the agency of the United Nations (UN) urged to curb the consumption of alcoholic beverages, so it recommended measures such as increasing taxes and imposing restrictions on advertising, promotion, and sponsorship of these products.
 Another simple but forceful measure is to limit the hours of sale and reduce the concentration of points of sale of these products in a community.

 The study also shows that the group most affected in deaths caused by alcohol consumption are men aged 50 to 59.
 The harmful consumption of these beverages results in the death of people who are in the prime of their lives.
 This is a loss not only to their families but also to the economy and society as a whole.